 What are the symptoms of anxiety?

-An anxiety disorder causes distress and interferes with everyday life.
-Anxiety symptoms occur when the brain is stressed.
-Anxiety may lead to difficulty sleeping, and to feeling tired or irritated.
-People with anxiety may feel like their heart is pounding or beating fast, they may also start to sweat, tremble or shake, or feel short of breath, diarrhea, and constipation.
+Anxiety could lead to difficulty sleeping, feeling tired or irritated, and/or lacking focus.
+People with anxiety might also feel like their heart is pounding or beating fast, or they may start to sweat, tremble or shake, or feel short of breath, or have diarrhea or constipation.
 During anxiety attacks (also known as panic attacks), people may have fears of passing out, dying, or of losing control or “going crazy.”

 I think I just worry too much.
 I don’t want to tell anyone.
 Should I tell my healthcare provider?

-If you think you worry too much, the best thing to do is to tell one of your healthcare providers.
+Yes.
+If you think that you worry too much, or your partner, friends or family have told you that you are worrying too much, the best thing to do is to tell one of your healthcare providers.
 Many people with anxiety spend a lot of time worrying about seeking help which can delay treatment.
 Finding ways to lower your levels of anxiety can help you have a healthy pregnancy.
-Around half (50%) of women with an anxiety disorder also have some symptoms of depression.
-Having anxiety during your pregnancy increases your risk of depression during pregnancy and of having a mood disorder after the baby is born (postpartum mood disorder).
-Discussing anxiety with your healthcare providers can help you stay in good health both during and after your pregnancy.
-For information on depression in pregnancy, see that fact sheet at: https://mothertobaby.org/fact-sheets/depression-pregnancy/pdf/.*
+Around half (50%) of individuals with an anxiety disorder also have some symptoms of depression.
+Having anxiety during your pregnancy increases the chance of depression during pregnancy and of having a mood disorder after the baby is born (postpartum mood disorder).
+Discussing anxiety with your healthcare providers can help during and after a pregnancy.
+For information on depression, please see that fact sheet at: https://mothertobaby.org/fact-sheets/depression-pregnancy/.

 I have been taking medication for anxiety and I am trying to get pregnant.
 Should I stop my medication?

-Does having anxiety increase the chance of miscarriage?
+Does having anxiety increase the chance for miscarriage?

-Studies on women have not been done to see if anxiety increases the chance of miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if anxiety increases the chance for miscarriage.

-Does having anxiety in the first trimester increase the chance of birth defects?
+Does having anxiety increase the chance of birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
 It is unlikely that anxiety alone is able to increase the chance of birth defects.
-However, since it is difficult to measure anxiety and people respond differently to stress, it is difficult to study its effects on pregnancy.
-For information on stress and pregnancy, please see this fact sheet at: https://mothertobaby.org/fact-sheets/stress-pregnancy/pdf/.
+However, since it is difficult to measure anxiety and people respond differently to stress, it is difficult to study the effects of anxiety on pregnancy.
+For information on stress, please see this fact sheet at: https://mothertobaby.org/fact-sheets/stress-pregnancy/.

-Untreated anxiety has been related to preterm birth, low birth weight, and difficulty feeling connected (bonded) with the baby both during pregnancy and after delivery.
-Having frequent negative thoughts can cause you to be less involved with your baby.
-Talk with your healthcare providers so that they can determine if you have an anxiety disorder (with or without depression) and suggest ways to treat it.
+Untreated anxiety can make it difficult to feel connected (bonded) with the baby both during pregnancy and after delivery.
+Having a mental health disorder can increase the chance of postpartum mood disorders which can also interfere with bonding with the baby.
+Having frequent negative thoughts can lead to less involvement with your baby.
+Talk with your healthcare providers so that they can determine if you have an anxiety disorder (with or without depression) and can then discuss ways to manage it

 What types of treatment are available for anxiety?

-Specific types of talk therapy or counseling, relaxation techniques and mindfulness therapy can be effective for treating mild to moderate symptoms of anxiety.
-Some women benefit from exercise.
-Some women benefit from medication.
+Specific types of talk therapy or counseling, relaxation techniques and mindfulness therapy can be effective for treating or managing mild to moderate symptoms of anxiety.
+Some people benefit from exercise.
+Some people benefit from medication.
 There may be other treatments available, as well.
 Talk to your healthcare provider to plan out the best treatment for your anxiety.

 There are many different medication options for treating anxiety in pregnancy.
 Generally, studies have not found an increased chance for birth defects for many of these medications.
-For more information about medications, please see our medication fact sheets at https://mothertobaby.org/fact-sheets-parent/ or contact MotherToBaby to speak with an information specialist about your specific medications.
+For more information about specific medications, please see our medication fact sheets at https://mothertobaby.org/fact-sheets-parent/ or contact MotherToBaby to speak with an information specialist about your specific medications.
+MothertoBaby also has a general information page on anxiety in pregnancy and breastfeeding, including links to fact sheets and other resources: https://mothertobaby.org/pregnancy-breastfeeding-exposures/anxiety/.

-Can I breastfeed if I have anxiety or need to take medication?
+Breastfeeding if I have anxiety or need to take medication:

 Having anxiety does not need to keep you from breastfeeding.
-For some people with anxiety, breastfeeding can feel overwhelming.
-Find supportive friends or family members who will help you through the process.
-If you and your healthcare provider decide that medication is the best route for you, there are medications which you can take while breastfeeding.
+For some people, breastfeeding can feel overwhelming.
+Find supportive friends or family members who can help you.
+If you and your healthcare provider decide that medication is the best route for you, there are medications which can be used while breastfeeding.
 For more information about medications, please see our medication fact sheets at https://mothertobaby.org/fact-sheets-parent/ or contact MotherToBaby to speak with an information specialist about specific medications.
-Talk to your healthcare provider about all of your breastfeeding questions.*
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

-If a man has anxiety, does it increase the chance of infertility or birth defects?
+If a male has anxiety, can it make it harder to get a partner pregnant or increase the chance of birth defects?

 Please click here to view references.